crazydonkey200/tensorflow-char-rnn/README.md

 ```
   your-output-folder
     ├── result.json             # results (best validation and test perplexity) and experiment parameters.
+    ├── vocab.json              # vocabulary extracted from the data.
     ├── experiment_log.txt      # Your experiment log if you used --log_to_file in training.
     ├── tensorboard_log         # Folder containing Logs for Tensorboard visualization.
     ├── best_model              # Folder containing saved best model (based on validation set perplexity)